 The exemption was designed to allow most Oregon small businesses to participate in crowdfunded securities offerings.
 Your business may qualify to use Oregon’s crowdfunding exemption if all of the following apply:

-It is registered with the Oregon Secretary of State as a domestic (i.e., Oregon) business and has 50 or fewer employees;
+- It has an active registration with the Oregon Secretary of State and has 50 or fewer employees;

-Its principal place of business is in Oregon; and
+- Its principal place of business is in Oregon;